-The Anoka County Sheriff’s Office Crime Scene Unit (formerly known as the Crime Lab) was created in the 1970’s for the purpose of photographing and collecting evidence at major crime scenes.
-Since that time, personnel numbers have grown and the unit’s expertise has increased.
-The Crime Scene Unit still functions as the uniformed component of the Sheriff’s Office responsible for the processing of crime scenes in Anoka County.
-The CSU is a part of the Criminal Investigative Division.
+The Sheriff's Office Crime Scene Unit (formerly known as the Crime Lab) was created in the 1970s for the purpose of photographing and collecting evidence at major crime scenes.
+Since that time, personnel numbers have grown and the unit's expertise has increased.
+The Crime Scene Unit still functions as the uniformed component of the Sheriff's Office responsible for the processing of crime scenes in Anoka County.
+The Crime Scene Unit is a part of the Criminal Investigative Division.

-Evidence Intake is managed by the Crime Scene Unit Sergeant and staffed by three Property Room Technicians who are responsible for the intake, secure storage, maintenance and disposal of evidence received by the Anoka County Sheriff's Office.
+Evidence Intake is managed by the Crime Scene Unit sergeant and staffed by three property room technicians who are responsible for the intake, secure storage, maintenance and disposal of evidence received by the Sheriff's Office.
 Property and evidence are secured within multiple vaults on-site.
-Lockers are provided for evidence submissions by the Anoka County Sheriff's Office personnel only.
-All other evidence is accepted in person from 8:30 a.m. - 12:00 pm. and 12:30 p.m. - 4 p.m., Monday - Friday.
+Lockers are provided for evidence submissions by the Sheriff's Office personnel only.
+All other evidence is accepted in person from 8:30 a.m. until 12 p.m. and 12:30 p.m. until 4 p.m., Monday - Friday.
 For any questions or to make an appointment to pick up property, call 763-323-5053.

 Crime Scene Services

 The Crime Scene Unit currently consists of five deputy sheriffs and one sergeant.

 Crime scene processing services are provided on a 24 hours a day basis.

 CSU Detective Dusting for Prints

 Those services and areas of expertise now include:

 Blood stain pattern analysis and enhancement

 Clandestine grave processing